 Design options for square tiles

-From stunning patterns and plain stone effect square tiles, there are many options available to suit every type in interior space and style.
+From stunning patterns to plain stone effect square tiles, there are many options available to suit every type of interior space and style.

 Neutral stone effect tiles are a popular choice for bathrooms as they create a natural relaxed feel.
 If you are choosing bathroom floor tiles they should have an anti-slip surface, however with wall tiles the options are almost endless.
 A great example is the Weller range of square 600x600mm tiles, which are ideal for multiple interior styles.
 There are four potential finishes; Blanco, Marfil, Perla and Gris with each offering a neutral, matt finish.

 The kitchen is often the hub of the home, so it is important to consider the design carefully.
 There are many options available to create a stunning kitchen design, from patterned splashbacks to large floor spaces.
-An example of square tiles which create a great focal point are the Waterloo Sunset tiles, which are available in black, blue and grey patterns.
+An example of square tiles which create a great focal point are these Imagine tiles, which are available in black, white and grey patterns.
 These versatile tiles can be used on both walls and floors, making them a great decorative addition for those looking to make a statement.

 Patterns when laying square tiles